How to Buy, Store & Cook Kūmara

 • When buying kūmara, you should buy no more than one week's supply, as they are best eaten shortly after being freshly picked.

 • Kūmara should never be refrigerated as they will shrivel and decay.
-They prefer instead to be stored in a cool, well ventilated, dark place.
+They prefer instead to be stored in a dark, cool (13-17 degrees centigrade), well-ventilated place.

 • Kūmara are sensitive to ethylene so keep away from ethylene producing fruits and vegetables.